 In 2018 and 2019 SO2, NO_x, TSP, PM, CO, NH3 and Hg emission factors were revised for all large combustion plants.
-4)) For the reporting year 2016 a complete data set is available.
+4) For the reporting year 2016 a complete data set is available.
 In former times data were not complete.
 There was no reporting obligation of co-incineration plants.
 The large combustion data base was also the data basis of the research project (Fichtner et al. 2011) 5) which was completed in 2011.
 Since the data set was not complete that time, in some cases a revision until 2004 was necessary.
 Heavy metal emission factors are mainly the result of a comprehensive study of PRTR data, which provide information about emissions and the quality (measurement/estimated/calculated data) of large combustion plants.
 The combination of emission from PRTR and the relevant fuel data from a database called "POSO", which contains additional data of large combustion plants, allows the determination of plant-specific emission factors.
 Due to the fact, that only some plants do really measure heavy metals, the determined emission factors were used for the whole sector (1.A.1.a).
-HCB emission factors of hard coal and black carbon emission factors for all fuels are given by the CORINAIR Guidebook 2016.
+HCB emission factors of hard coal were taken from the EMEP EEA Guidebook 2009.
+Black carbon emission factors for all fuels are given by the EMEP EEA Guidebook 2019.